 Find out what you should pack for Punta Cana, from bathing suits to golf clubs

-Sparkling turquoise sea and miles of powdery white-sand beaches make Punta Cana one of the most idyllic spots in the Caribbean.
+Sparkling turquoise waters and miles of powdery, white-sand beaches make Punta Cana one of the most idyllic spots in the Caribbean.
 You can relax on the shore in the shade of a palm tree or snorkel among tropical fish in the calm waters off Playa Cabeza de Toro.
 If you’re up for adventure, whiz above the jungle canopy on zip lines or head out on a deep-sea fishing tour to catch huge wahoo and billfish.

 Punta Cana is rich in culture and history too, with fascinating sights like the Casa Ponce de León, which displays period furniture and artifacts once owned by the 16th-century Spanish explorer of the same name.
 In the town of Higuey, the 1971 Basílica Catedral Nuestra Señora de la Altagracia surprises with a soaring concrete arch and a revered painting of the Virgin Mary from the 1500s.